robjuz/helm-charts/charts/nominatim/README.md

 # Nominatim

-[Nominatim](https://Nominatim.org/)  is a free & open source timetracker.
-It tracks work time and prints out a summary of your activities on demand.
-Yearly, monthly, daily, by customer, by project … Its simplicity is its strength.
+[Nominatim](https://Nominatim.org/) is a tool (an API) to search OSM data by name and address and to generate synthetic addresses of OSM points (reverse geocoding).

 ## TL;DR